Security.

 Vulnerability management and patching

-We track vulnerabilities affecting our infrastructure, applications, and third-party dependencies through a combination of vendor advisories, automated scanners, and threat intelligence.
-Issues are triaged based on severity, exploitability, and exposure, and remediation timelines are tracked against documented service levels.
+We track vulnerabilities across infrastructure, applications, and dependencies through vendor advisories, automated scanning, and threat intelligence.
+Triage weighs severity, exploitability, and exposure; remediation is tracked against documented timelines, and critical patches ship on an expedited schedule.

 Incident response